Mutation-based Evaluation of Cryptographic API Misuse Detectors: Usage-based Mutation Operators

 \myparagraph{Common Crypto-API Usage Characteristics} We identified two common patterns in crypto-API usage by examining crypto-API documentation from JCA, and our taxonomy, which we term as {\sf (1)} {\em restrictive} and {\sf (2)} {\em flexible} invocation.
-To elaborate, a developer can only instantiate certain objects by providing values from a predefined set, hence the name {\em restrictive} invocation; \eg for symmetric encryption with the \ciphergetinstance{} method, JCA {\em only} accepts predefined configuration values for the algorithm name, mode, and padding, in String form.
-Conversely, JCA allows significant extensibility for certain crypto APIs, which we term as {\em flexible} invocation; \eg developers can customize the hostname verification component of the SSL/TLS handshake by creating a class extending the \hostnameVerifier{}, and overriding its \texttt{verify} method, with {\em any content}.
-We leverage these notions of {\em restrictive} \& {\em flexible} usage to define our operator types.
+To elaborate, a developer can only instantiate certain objects by providing values from a predefined set, hence the name {\em restrictive} invocation; \eg{} for symmetric encryption with the \ciphergetinstance{} method, JCA {\em only} accepts predefined configuration values for the algorithm name, mode, and padding, in String form.
+Conversely, JCA allows significant extensibility for certain crypto APIs, which we term as {\em flexible} invocation; \eg{} developers can customize the hostname verification component of the SSL/TLS handshake by creating a class extending the \hostnameVerifier{}, and overriding its \texttt{verify} method, with {\em any content}.
+We leverage these notions of {\em restrictive} \& {\em flexible} usage to define our operator types as follows, with examples in the Appendix~\ref{app:code_snippets}, referred as Listings.
+We encourage the readers to check Table~\ref{tbl:flaws} and Table~\ref{tbl:flaws_ext} to see concrete use cases of these operators in Section~\ref{sec:results}.